Shift-Cyber/hab-curriculum/lessons/networking/networking-networking-hardware.md

 * Blacklisting - Everything is allowed by default and only things in the rule list are blocked

 # Check YoSelf
 ## Q1 - What can make Wi-Fi signal stronger for a device that is further away from the router?
+(2 answers)
-- Increasing Power
+- Increasing Power <---
+- Decreasing Power
-- Changing to 2.4 GHz band instead of 5 GHz band
+- Changing to 2.4 GHz band instead of 5 GHz band <---
+- Changing to 32 GHz band

 ## Q2 - What is the preferred firewall rule method (whitelist/blacklist) and why?
+- Blacklist - because it allows minimal access to your network and only specific things are allowed based on the rules
+- Whitelist - because it allows maximum access to your network and only specific things are allowed based on the rules
+- Blacklist - because it allows maximum access to your network and only specific things are allowed based on the rules
-- Whitelist <--- because it allows minimal access to your network and only specific things are allowed based on the rules
+- Whitelist - because it allows minimal access to your network and only specific things are allowed based on the rules <---

 ## Q3 - Can a home router function without Ethernet LAN (switch)?
 a. ```Yes```<---<br>